tienngthth/car-share-system/README.md

 1. Go to the mp directory.
 2. Run ./run.sh in your console to initiate the web application, the cloud database connection, the cloud database APIs and the server socket.
-3. Access to web application at localhost:5000, please use Google Chrome Browser.</br>
+3. Access to web application at localhost:5000, please use Chromium Browser.</br>
     A customer credential: tiennguyen | 2@aA2222</br>
     The admin credential: minh_nguyen | 2@aA3333</br>
     The manager credential: tam_nguyen | 3#aA4444</br>